Want to learn new ways to make extra money?

 Best Change How You Think About the Personal Finance Industry Book: Pound Foolish

 When it comes to the world of personal finance, it’s not all rainbows and unicorns.

 Helaine Olen dives into the underbelly of the personal finance world by taking on how the media offers financial advice and how some finance gurus put self-interest before sound advice.
-She pushes for more accountability for the industry and more scrutiny among readers and listeners about the advice we’re receiving.
+She pushes for more accountability for the industry and more scrutiny among readers and listeners about the advice people are receiving.

-This book is a wake-up call to how we think about the personal finance industry as a whole.
+This book is a wake-up call to how people think about the personal finance industry as a whole.
 Digging into how the industry operates helps readers better discern what advice to take and what to leave.
 Olen has done a great service for those who want to see a healthy and happy personal finance sector.